 How does Ingenico’s new voice commerce solution facilitate the process?

-Our solution allows you to find the item that you want to purchase by voice, and to safely authenticate before performing the payment.
+Our solution1 allows you to find the item that you want to purchase by voice, and to safely authenticate before performing the payment.
 We generally do that via your smartphone, either by a standard method such as a dynamic one-time password or by our new ultrasound technology.

 In this case, your smart speaker emits a unique sound beyond your hearing range and you simply hold your smart phone within the speaker’s range to confirm that you are present for the purchase.